markpwns1/hina/README.md

 Note that the Hina compiler only works with 64-bit Lua and not with LuaJIT.
 Code written using Hina is compatible with Lua 5.1 and newer, and also LuaJIT.

 ### In-Depth
 Hina is an imperative, whitespace insensitive programming language, like Lua.
-Every statement *must* end with `;`.
+Every statement **must** end with a semicolon, including control flow operations such as `if`, `while`, etc...
+This makes it different to C-like languages in this regard.

 #### Scopes
 Scopes in Hina are themselves an expression, and can return a value.